SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 That being said, there’s no reason that new aviation SMS programs can’t partially adopt some proactive risk management strategies, such as monitoring a handful of leading indicators.

 It’s important to remember that proactive risk management is not simply a concept or “better” version of reactive risk management.
-Proactive risk management involves specific activities that are entirely different that reactive risk management activities.
+Proactive risk management involves specific activities that are entirely different from reactive risk management activities.
 Both reactive and proactive risk management complement each other, and each strategy is useful in different situations.

 When to Use Proactive Risk Management Strategies